Wentworth to Adopt the Okanagan Charter

 In 2022, Wentworth partnered with The Steve Fund on the Equity in Mental Health (EMHC) framework, which entailed an assessment and strategy towards enhancing equity and diversity across the college.

-The EMHC is an institution-wide change approach engaging all key stakeholders (faculty, staff, administrators, and students) in transforming the policies, programs, services, and practices that can undermine, and lead to disparities in the mental health and wellness of students of color.
+The EMHC is an institution-wide change approach engaging all key stakeholders (faculty, staff, administrators, and students) in transforming the policies, programs, services, and practices that can undermine and lead to disparities in the mental health and wellness of students of color.

 “Through this partnership, Wentworth Institute of Technology continues its commitment to expand its services and better serve and prioritize the mental health of its diverse campus community,” said Steve Fund representatives in a statement.

 Christie Campus Health began partnering with Wentworth in the fall of 2019.
 Christie provides a continuum of mental health and wellness services to nearly 800,000 students enrolled at more than 200 higher education campuses across the country.
-Christe works in concert with Wentworth’s on-campus services in supporting the mission of the institution by expanding access to mental health services.
+Christie works in concert with Wentworth’s on-campus services in supporting the mission of the institution by expanding access to mental health services.

 Wentworth students have access to Christie’s 24/7 Clinical Support Line that provides in-the-moment crisis support through licensed and diverse clinicians, and Christie’s Wellness Hub, which contains thousands of articles, assessment tools, and videos across the eight dimensions of wellness.

 “We applaud the focus and diligence Wentworth has committed to the mental health and wellbeing of their students,” said Christie representatives in a statement.
-“We are honored to be their partner in achieving their goals.
+“We are honored to be their partner in achieving their goals.”

 On the same day that Wentworth President Mark Thompson and other officials sign to adopt the Okanagan Charter, Wentworth’s Center for Wellness will host its Fresh Check Day, an annual fair-like event featuring interactive booths and more that help promote mental health among the campus community.